influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withKind(kind)
 ```

-Kind is a string value representing the REST resource this object represents.
+"Kind is a string value representing the REST resource this object represents.
 Servers may infer this from the endpoint the client submits requests to.
 Cannot be updated.
 In CamelCase.
-More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds"

 ## obj spec.storage.volumeClaimTemplate.metadata

-EmbeddedMetadata contains metadata relevant to an EmbeddedResource.
+"EmbeddedMetadata contains metadata relevant to an EmbeddedResource."

 ### fn spec.storage.volumeClaimTemplate.metadata.withAnnotations